mkobaly/slackchatops/readme.md

 https://[YOUR_DOMAIN].slack.com/apps/A0F7YS25R-bots

-Click "Add Configuration" and choose a username for your Bot
+Click "Add Configuration" and choose a username for your Bot (Assuming chatops)

 Copy the API Token as you will need to add that to your configuration created above